GRB 211211A: a Prolonged Central Engine under a Strong Magnetic Field Environment: Introduction

 \section{Introduction}

-Phenomenologically, Gamma-ray bursts (GRBs) were classified into two categories: long-duration, soft-spectrum class (LGRBs) and the short-duration, hard-spectrum class (SGRBs), based on the bimodal distribution of GRBs in the duration-hardness diagram \citep{1993ApJ...413L.101K}.
+Phenomenologically, gamma-ray bursts (GRBs) are classified into two categories: the long-duration, soft-spectrum class (LGRBs) and the short-duration, hard-spectrum class (SGRBs), based on the bimodal distribution of GRBs in the duration–hardness diagram \citep{1993ApJ...413L.101K}.
 The boundary between the two classes is vague and instrument dependent \citep{2013ApJ...763...15Q}.
-Traditionally, an observer-frame duration $T_{90}$ $\sim$ 2 s is taken as the separation line: bursts with $T_{90}$ $>$ 2s are “long” and bursts with $T_{90}$ $<$ 2 s are “short.”
+Traditionally, an observer-frame duration $T_{90}$ $\sim$ 2 s is taken to be the separation line: bursts with $T_{90}$ $>$ 2 s are long and bursts with $T_{90}$ $<$ 2 s are “short.”